RichiH/conference_proceedings/README.md

     git annex get .

 , but please be aware that this can use a *lot* of disk space and cause a lot of traffic.

+Submitting patches
+=

+If you want to contribute, please keep in mind that you will need to submit your changes from both "master" and "git-annex" branches.

+Please use a fresh clone of this repository to import new talks; else you will leak information about your history via `git-annex`' location tracking feature.